yadavank80/Employee-Retention/README.md

 # Employee Retention (Classification using ML)
-Given some data about employees working in an organization, we are interested in predicting out if an employee is likely to leave the organization or not.
+Given some data about employees working in an organization, we are interested in predicting if an employee is likely to leave the organization or not.
 * We have **14249 observations** from past/present employees having 12 different features.

 ## Target Variable: